Howard Hawks: Personal life

 Howard Hawks was married three times: to actress Athole Shearer, sister of Norma Shearer, from 1928 to 1940; to socialite and fashion icon Slim Keith from 1941 to 1949; and to actress Dee Hartford from 1953 to 1959.
 Hawks had two children with Shearer, Barbara and David.
-David Hawks worked as an assistant director for the television series M*A*S*H. His second daughter Kitty Hawks was a result of his second marriage to "Slim" Keith.
+David Hawks worked as an assistant director for the television series M*A*S*H. His second daughter, Kitty Hawks, was a result of his second marriage to "Slim" Keith.
 Hawks had one son with his last wife, Dee Hartford, who was named Gregg after cinematographer Gregg Toland.

 Along with his love of flying machines, Hawks also had a passion for cars and motorcycles.
 He built the race car that won the 1936 Indianapolis 500, as well as enjoyed riding motorcycles with Barbara Stanwyck and Gary Cooper.
 Hawks and his son Gregg were members of Checkers Motorcycle Club.
 Hawks continued riding until the age of 78.
 His other hobbies included golf, tennis, sailing, horse racing, carpentry, and silversmithing.

 Hawks was also known for maintaining close friendships with many American writers such as Ben Hecht, Ernest Hemingway, and William Faulkner.
 Hawks credited himself with the discovery of William Faulkner and introducing the then-unknown writer to the Algonquin Round Table.
-Hawks and Faulkner had mutual interests in flying and drinking and Faulkner admired the films of Hawks, asking him to teach him how to write screenplays.
-Faulkner wrote five screenplays for Hawks, the first of them being Today We Live and the last of them being Land of the Pharaohs.
-With a mutual interest in fishing and skiing, Hawks was also close with Ernest Hemingway, and was almost made the director of the film adaptation of For Whom the Bell Tolls.
+Hawks and Faulkner had mutual interests in flying and drinking, and Faulkner admired the films of Hawks, asking Hawks to teach him how to write screenplays.
+Faulkner wrote five screenplays for Hawks, the first being Today We Live and the last being Land of the Pharaohs.
+With a mutual interest in fishing and skiing, Hawks was also close with Ernest Hemingway and was almost made the director of the film adaptation of For Whom the Bell Tolls.
 Hawks found it difficult to forgive Hemingway for his suicide.
 After coming to terms with it in the 1970s, he began to plan a film project about Hemingway and his relationship with Robert Capa.
 He never filmed the project.

 Hawks supported Thomas Dewey in the 1944 United States presidential election.